-During the fall semester the marching band will rehearse to prepare the halftime/contest show.
-Rehearsal requirements are rigorous.
-The marching band rehearses Monday through Friday from 7:00am - 8:30am.
+During the fall semester, the marching band will rehearse to prepare the halftime/contest show.
+The marching band rehearses Monday afternoon from 5:30pn - 7:30pm.
+Students will work on school assignments or attend tutoring with teacher confirmation from 4:15pm - 5:15pm on Mondays.
+Students are not allowed to leave campus for any reason as this time is incorporated to improve academics.
+Rehearsals Tuesday through Friday are from 7:00am - 8:30am.
 Certain weeks may contain an altered marching schedule.

-➤ Game Day Procedures
+Game Day Procedures

-Ц The RHS Marching Band will perform at all Varsity football games.
+- □ The RHS Marching Band will perform at all Varsity football games.
 All students are required to attend and participate.
-The football schedule and

-corresponding driving directions (away games) can be found at

-www.richardsonband.org.
-Band students will receive instructions explaining

-what to do on game nights during their band classes.
-The evening's itinerary

-will be on the official Online Calendar several days before the game.

-Band Members should eat a good meal before putting on their marching

-uniform and departing for the game.
-Except for medical circumstances,

-students are not permitted to eat or drink anything other than water while

-wearing their uniform.
-Students will receive bottled water, provided by the

-boosters, prior to the game and after the halftime show.

-On game days, the Band Boosters will deliver meals to the school shortly after

-classes end.
-These meals will be from local restaurants (Subway, Chik-fil-A,

-etc.).
-Band members who want these meals must enroll in the meal plan and

-pay for them ahead of time.

-Alternatively, band members can bring food from home or have meals

-delivered to them at school by friends or family.
-Again, students must eat

-before changing into their band uniforms.
-Students will eat their meals in the

-RHS cafeteria.
-No food or drinks are allowed in the band hall, hallway or on

-buses.
+The football schedule and corresponding driving directions (away games) can be found at www.richardsonband.org.
+Band students will receive instructions explaining what to do on game nights during their band classes.
+The evening's itinerary will be on the official Online Calendar several days before the game. - □ Band Members should eat a good meal before putting on their marching uniform and departing for the game.
+Except for medical circumstances, students are not permitted to eat or drink anything other than water while wearing their uniform.
+Students should fill their personal water bottle prior to the game and after the halftime show.

+- On game days, the Band Boosters will deliver meals to the school shortly after classes end.
+These meals will be from local restaurants (Subway, Chick-fil-A, etc.).
+Band members who want these meals must enroll in the meal plan and pay for them ahead of time. - □ Alternatively, band members can bring food from home or have meals delivered to them at school by friends or family.
+Again, students must eat before changing into their band uniforms.
+Students will eat their meals in the RHS cafeteria.
+No food or drinks are allowed in the band hall, hallway or on buses. - □ The Golden Eagle Band performs through all football games.
+No student will be allowed to leave the game early.
+Specifically, students will not be released after halftime.

-١ A ar ching Uniform Inspection
+Marching Uniform Inspection

 A Uniform/supply inspection will occur prior to each performance.
-The

-fol lowing eight points will be inspected.

-Shoes

-⇒ Polished and clean

-Socks

-⇒ Black official band issued socks

-⇒ Correct length

-⇒ Pulled above the calf

-Pants

-⇒ Hemmed to appropriate length

-⇒ Slight break at the shoe

-⇒ Clean with no wrinkles

-Jacket

-⇒ Clean with no wrinkles

-⇒ With overlay, breastplate or any other item stated as necessary on

-the Online Calendar.

-Gloves and Gauntlets

-⇒ Clean with no stains

-⇒ Gloves cut to proper length (for Clarinets and Flutes)

-⇒ No frayed ends

-⇒ No holes or tears

-Hat/Duffle Bag

-⇒ Hat in clean, working order

-⇒ Hat box, poncho in duffle bag

-Instrument

-⇒ Instrument is spot and fingerprint free in good working order.
+The following eight points will be inspected.

+- □ Shoes

+- Polished and clean

+- □ Socks

+- Correct length

+- Pulled above the calf

+- Pants

+- Hemmed to appropriate length

+- Slight break at the shoe

+- Clean with no wrinkles

+- □ Jacket

+- Clean with no wrinkles

+- With overlay, breastplate or any other item stated as necessary on the Online Calendar.

+- Gloves and Gauntlets

+- Clean with no stains

+- Gloves cut to proper length (for Clarinets and Flutes)

+- ➢ No frayed ends

+- No holes or tears

+- □ Hat/Duffle Bag

+- Hat in clean, working order

+- Hat box, poncho in duffle bag

+- □ Instrument

+- > Instrument is spot and fingerprint free in good working order.

+- □ Misc.

+- Personal water bottle

+- ➢ No cell phone

+- > No makeup is to be worn; Nail polish should not be visible

+- Natural hair colors only

+- ➤ No jewelry of any kind is to be worn including watches

+- > When hat is worn, all long hair must be tucked into the hat

+- Richardson GEB Under Armor shirt is to be worn underneath uniform

+- > Thin shorts are to be worn underneath the uniform

+- All students must have their rain poncho inside their hat box

+- Students must have all necessary music, flip folder, and lyre

+- □ Summer Uniform

+- ➢ GEB Dri-fit uniform

+- GEB athletic shorts

+- Ankle black socks

+- Black marching shoes

+Marching Placement